elegant-scipy/elegant-scipy/markdown/ch1.markdown

 list_array = array.tolist()
 ```

-Let's compare how long it takes to multiply all the values in the array by 5,
+Let's compare how long it takes to multiply all the values in the array by five,
 using the IPython `timeit` magic function.
 First, when the data is in a list:

 ```python